 Nano/microelectronic Device Technology

 ENG ME 579

-Prereq: Graduate standing or consent of instructor.
+Prereq: graduate standing or consent of instructor.
 Physical processes and manufacturing strategies for the fabrication and manufacture of microelectronic devices.
 Processing and device aspects instrumental in silicon, including the fabrication of doping distributions, etching, photolithography, interconnect construction, and packaging.
-Future directions and connections to novel devices, MEMS, photonics, and nanoscale structures are discussed.
-Emphasis is on "designing for manufacturability."
-The overall integration with methods and tools employed by device and circuit designers is covered.
+Discusses future directions and connections to novel devices, MEMS, photonics, and nanoscale structures.
+Emphasizes "designing for manufacturability."
+Covers the overall integration with methods and tools employed by device and circuit designers.
 Same as ENG EC 579; students may not receive credit for both.
 (Formerly ENG MN 579).
 4 cr.